jamzi/devhealth/content/blog/job-scraper/index.md

 There are multiple ways to notify users about some new content.
 There are good old emails, push notifications, etc. I was first looking at email services like SendGrid.
 It's a nice service, but it requires you to verify your business and I just wanted to piece something together to test it on a side project.

 Then I thought about push notifications, which are a more modern and direct way to engage with a user.
-This also has some drawbacks, as web version of push notifications (https://caniuse.com/#feat=push-api) is not supported on Safari.
+This also has some drawbacks, as the web version of push notifications (https://caniuse.com/#feat=push-api) is not supported on Safari.
 This means that I could not work with iOS mobile users.

 This was overwhelming, so I took a step back and re-evaluated the situation.
 Email is probably the only suitable option, but where to find a good free provider to use.
 And then I thought, I am using Gmail for my personal and work account.
 Maybe I can just create a new Gmail account for the job scraper service and send emails from there.